gavinyork/zephyr3d/doc/markdown/scene.octreenode.getparent.md

 ## OctreeNode.getParent() method

-Gets parent of the node
+Get the parent node from the previous (coarser) chunk.

 **Signature:**